-Once your coverage begins, any increased or additional coverage will take effect immediately if you are in active employment or if you are on a covered layoff or leave of absence.
+Once your coverage begins, any increased or additional coverage due to a change in your weekly earnings or due to a plan change requested by your Employer will take effect immediately if you are in active employment or if you are on a covered layoff or leave of absence.
 If you are not in active employment due to injury or sickness, any increased or additional coverage will begin on the date you return to active employment.